shihjonathan0302/Moneycat/README.md

 - **Performance Needs:** Meeting these improves satisfaction proportionally.
 - **Attractive Needs:** Exceeding expectations with these features leads to delight and user loyalty.
 - **Indifferent Needs:** These features can be deprioritized.
-- **Reverse Needs:** Avoid overdoing these features as they may cause dissatisfaction.

 MoneyCat integrates the KANO Model to ensure we prioritize features that maximize user satisfaction while avoiding unnecessary features that don’t provide value.